Vitec Nice insures its RPG app's future with ASNA Monarch

 ASNA Visual RPG (AVR) is an RPG compiler for .NET.
 It enables the creation of Windows, Web, Mobile, and Web services applications for the IBM i.
 Because AVR is very easy for traditional RPG programmers to learn, it is a good target language for an ASNA Monarch migration when there are experienced RPG coders on the team who will maintain the migrated application.

 For many years, Vitec Nice very successfully sold its RPG, character-based IBM i application.
 However, as the graphical user interface started making inroads into enterprise software, it became more challenging to acquire new customers with what was perceived as an old-fashioned software product.
-Never mind that this “old-fashioned” software product was highly reliable and offered a resolution for virtually any insurance company challenge, the stigma of the green-screen was challenging to overcome.
+Never mind that this “old-fashioned” software product was highly reliable and offered resolution for virtually any insurance company challenge, the stigma of the green-screen was challenging to overcome.

 Says, Vitec Nice Director of Systems and Projects, Frode Kongsrud, “Although we had a great reputation in the insurance business, it became quite challenging to compete directly with the lower-quality but attention-getting GUI-based competition with our green-screens.
 We simply were not able to sell the character-based version of our software anymore.
-Being highly confident otherwise of the quality and value of our RPG-based software we set out to modernize our application’s user interface.”
+Being highly confident otherwise of the quality and value of our RPG-based software we set out to modernise our application’s user interface.”

 To resolve its user interface issues and breathe new life into its formidable insurance packages, Vitec Nice turned to ASNA Monarch to migrate its insurance application to .NET.